Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 Wednesday, August 17

 Join CYPN for a networking party in the heart of downtown Concord!
 Grab a drink, listen to music in Bicentennial Square and play cornhole while meeting new friends in a fun, casual atmosphere.

 We've launched a community Facebook page as a means for us to connect online in upcoming weeks - join us at CYPN Connects!

 What’s keeping you motivated during this time of social distancing?
 Have you picked up a new hobby or revisited an old interest?
 Are you secretly obsessed with cooking tutorials or finding the coolest place to hike in the Concord area?
 We’ve created post tags so you can connect digitally with your CYPN community based on your favorite topics.
 Join the group and get the conversations going!

 CYPN is sustained through the active participation of committee members.
 These young professionals go above and beyond their every day responsibilities to make each CYPN activity beneficial for all.
 Choose an area that you'd like to contribute, and let us know how you'd like to be involved.
 Contact the Chamber at email@example.com or (603) 224-2508.

 Responsible for providing guidance on overall strategic direction.

-Annika Stanley-Smith, Granite United Way Merrimack County Region (Marketing Coordinator)
+Annika Stanley-Smith, Granite United Way Merrimack County Region (Events Coordinator)

 For more information, contact firstname.lastname@example.org